a-h-ismail/libtmsolve/README.md

 ## Tips

+- Runtime variables and functions manipulation is defined in `internals.h`.
 - Documentation about the parser, evaluator, and some useful features like factorization can be found in `parser.h`, `evaluator.h` and `scientific.h`.
 - Extended functions (like integration) are defined in `function.h`.
 - Integer variant of the parser is in `int_parser.h`, its extended functions are in `bitwise.h`.